barricklab/breseq/src/doc/test_drive.rst

 Test Drive
 ==============

 In this test drive, we will first download a bacterial genome and FASTQ files of Illumina reads.
 Then, we will use |breseq| to predict mutations that are present in the re-sequencing data relative to this reference genome.

 1. Download data files
 ---------------------------------

-First, create a directory called **tutorial**:
+First, create a directory called **test_drive**:

 .. code-block:: bash

-   $ mkdir tutorial
+   $ mkdir test_drive
-   $ cd tutorial
+   $ cd test_drive

 Reference sequence
 ++++++++++++++++++++